 to maintain at-risk and high risk youth in their families and communities, where

 possible, and to help these youth become responsible and functional members of their communities.

-YSA of PA programs follow the "least restrictive, community-based and
+YSA programs follow the "least restrictive, community-based and

 graduated sanctions" mandates of the PA Juvenile Justice System (JJS).
 As a first priority, we try to serve youth and families in their own communities, followed by short term residential programs (several days to several months) for youth who can not remain in their communities while under Court supervision.
 Longer term residential care, over 3 months, is focused on vocational training programs with recognized skill certifications